0anas01/website/linkerd.io/content/2.15/tasks/upgrade.md

 Linkerd.

 {{< note >}}

 This page contains instructions for the latest edge release of Linkerd.
 If you have installed a [stable distribution](/releases/#stable) of Linkerd, the vendor may have additional guidance on how to upgrade.
+You can find more information about the different kinds of Linkerd releases on the [Releases and Versions](/releases/) page.

 {{< /note >}}

 Read through this guide carefully.
 Additionally, before starting a specific